 Doug: In many areas, transportation is a problem.
 A huge problem.
 VBM enables a person with a disability that is transportation disadvantaged to be able to vote and not have to deal with the transportation problems of getting to the poll.

 Sheila: There’s another point to this – it’s the right of everyone to be able to vote in any way, shape or form that they choose.
-You should be able to vote by mail if you want to do that, and it shouldn’t matter whether the polls are safe or not safe, or whether they’re transportation disadvantaged.
+You should be able to vote-by-mail if you want to do that, and it shouldn’t matter whether the polls are safe or not safe, or whether they’re transportation disadvantaged.
 The fact is that we’re all entitled to the right to vote.

 ATVFL: I like the way you put that.
 Can you break down what Democracy Live’s software does?
 (Democracy Live provides RAVBM platforming to states for election administration purposes).